Samsung Electronics tips pickup as first quarter profit matches guidance

-SEOUL South Korea's Samsung Electronics Co Ltd (005930.KS) on Tuesday reported a 3.3 percent fall in first quarter operating profit, broadly in line with earlier guidance, as returns weakened in its mainstay smartphone business.

-The world's biggest manufacturer of smartphones booked a January-March operating profit of 8.5 trillion Korean won (4.8 billion pounds) compared with guidance of 8.4 trillion won.
-SEOUL, April 29 Samsung Electronics Co Ltd 005930.KS reported its second straight fall in quarterly profit on Tuesday, as weakness in flat-screen panels and the maturing high-end smartphone business weighed on the South Korean giant's earnings.
+SEOUL Samsung Electronics Co Ltd reported its second straight fall in quarterly profit on Tuesday, as weakness in flat-screen panels and the maturing high-end smartphone business weighed on the South Korean giant's earnings.

 But the company said the football World Cup in Brazil should help boost sales of screens and smartphones in the current quarter, as fans invest in fancy gadgets to watch the action.